vfarcic/vfarcic.github.io/devops20/devops-ideal.md

 I started by complaining about the past.
 That will not happen again.
 This book is for readers who do not want to live in the past but present.
 This book is about preparations for the future.
 This book is about stepping through the looking glass, about venturing into new areas and about looking at things from a new angle.

-C> *This is your last chance.
+> *This is your last chance.
 After this, there is no turning back.
 You take the blue pill - the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill - you stay in Wonderland and I show you how deep the rabbit-hole goes.*
-C>
+>
-C> -- Morpheus (Matrix)
+> -- Morpheus (Matrix)

 If you took the blue pill, I hope that you didn't buy this book and got this far by reading the free sample.
 There are no hard feelings.
 We all have different aspirations and goals.
 If, on the other hand, you chose the red one, you are in for a ride.
 It will be like a roller coaster, and we are yet to discover what awaits us at the end of the ride.